 IKOS Andalusia is on the Costa del Sol, 55 minutes from Málaga.
 Sophisticated and sunny, with Marbella close enough for an evening out but no pressure to leave the resort if you’d rather not.

 IKOS Porto Petro sits between two private coves on Mallorca’s south-east coast, under an hour from Palma.
-It’s nature-led and refined, a different kind of quiet from the Greek resorts.
+It is nature-led and refined, a different kind of quiet from the Greek resorts.
+One thing the brochure does not flag: Porto Petro is built on significant hills.
+Golf buggies run constantly, but the terrain is a consistent feature of daily life rather than an occasional inconvenience.
+For guests with mobility considerations, older legs or small children in pushchairs, this matters more than the website suggests.

 Which IKOS Resort Is Best for Families?